ricudis/LTE_Docker/README.md

 sh lte_5g_ran_ueransim.sh
 ```

 How to capture traffic :

 You can capture pcaps of any network element either by attaching to the
 specific docker containeer ("docker-compose exec lte_xxx /bin/bash") and
 running tcpdump, or (better) by running tcpdump on the appropriate network
 interface docker generates on the host.
+The provided tcpdump.sh does that for you
+and stores pcaps in log/tcpdump/

 How to run the RADIO version: